ecodallaluna/php-challenges/README.md

 # php-challenges
-Some hakas that I tried to solve while I am training in PHP
+Some hakas that I tried to solve while I am training in PHP.
+I wrote the challenges in stand-alone .php files that is possible to execute from terminal interface.